skjolber/external-nfc-api/README.md

   * reader open / close and status
   * tag connect / disconnect
  * 'extras' objects for interaction with readers
- * abstract activities for interaction with built-in and external NFC (in parallell)
+ * abstract activities for interaction with built-in and external NFC (in parallel)
   * these currently depend on the [NDEF Tools for Android](https://code.google.com/p/ndef-tools-for-android/) project.
  * Programmatically start and stop the service (see methods startService() and stopService() in NfcExternalDetectorActivity class for an example).